 Wet your hands and shape the mixture into medium-sized balls, flattening them a little as you do so.
 Place on a cool surface.

-In a large frying pan, heat 1cm of vegetable oil.
-When the oil is hot, add around four patties to the plan flattening them a little more with the back of a spatula.
+In a large frying pan, heat 1cm of rapeseed oil.
+When the oil is hot, add four patties to the plan flattening them a little more with the back of a spatula.
 Allow them to cook until they are golden brown on the underside and then gently turn them over and cook on the other side.
 Remove from the pan and lay on a plate covered with kitchen roll.
-Repeat the process until all the patties are cooked, adding more oil as you go.
+Repeat the process until all the patties are cooked.

 To make the sauce, simply mix the tahini with the lemon juice and add enough warm water to get it to your desired consistency.